snoyberg/posa-chapter/warp.md

 ![Warp](warp.png)

-The user thread repeats this procedure and terminates by itself when the connection is closed by the peer.
+The user thread repeats this procedure if necessary and terminates by itself when the connection is closed by the peer.

 ## Performance of Warp

 Before we explain how to improve the performance of Warp, we would like to show the results of our benchmark.
-We measured throughput of Mighttpd 2.8.2 and nginx 1.2.4.
+We measured throughput of Mighttpd 2.8.2 (with Warp x.x.x) and nginx 1.2.4.
 Our benchmark environment is as follows:

 - One "12 cores" machine (Intel Xeon E5645, two sockets, 6 cores per 1 CPU, two QPI between two CPUs)
 - Linux version 3.2.0 (Ubuntu 12.04 LTS), which is running directly on the machine (i.e. without a hypervisor)

-We tested several benchmark tools in the past and our favorite one is `weighttp`.
+We tested several benchmark tools in the past and our favorite one was `httperf`.
+Since it uses the `select()` system call and is just a single process program, it reaches its performance limits when we try to measure HTTP servers on multi-cores.
-It is based on the `epoll` system call family and can use multiple native threads.
+So, we switched to `weighttp`, which is based on the `epoll` system call family and can use multiple native threads.
 We used `weighttp` as follows: